 Things to Do in Warrnambool:

-- Visit Allansford Cheese Factory: On a visit you’ll be able see how the cheese making process unfolds in their onsite museum and you’ll be treated to a free cheese tasting.
+• Visit Allansford Cheese Factory: During a visit, you’ll be able to see how the cheese-making process unfolds in their onsite museum, and you’ll be treated to a free cheese tasting.
 There is also a cafe onsite and lots of cheese to choose from if you want to support a local vendor and take home a tasty souvenir from your Great Ocean Road Adelaide to Melbourne road trip.

 Where to Stay in Warrnambool: